Go to End

 Reference - Berserk (anime), Ninja Scroll (anime), Dark Souls, Metal Gear Solid.

 Story - Based on the graphic novels Appleseed.
-Military heroes, Deunan, Hairy, Zelda and Klaus, discover too late a plot to rewrite history and instigate world war.
-While attempting to remedy the conflict, they're framed as traitors and forced to retreat to an enemy prison, where they discover a plot to release a super bacteria as well.
+Military heroes, Deunan, Hairy, Zelda and Klaus, discover too late a plot to rewrite history (like tilting the light to make someone look like an ass) and instigate world war.
+While attempting to remedy the conflict, they're framed as traitors (both sides are good etc) and forced to retreat to an enemy prison, where they discover a plot to release a super bacteria as well (absentmindedly destroying the world just to get them).
 Themes of information war, and also the anticipation of weapons, like having a gun around causes a desire to see it go off, like drama in movies causes a desire to see reality become dramatic.
 Once the super bacteria escapes it kills off a majority of living things, then it quickly begins to mutate and create dinosaurs, which become massive.
 The military tries to suppress the pandemonium of fast moving and insatiable reptiles, eating what's left of civilization.
 The story ends with the group living like cavemen, reflective and at peace but unlikely to survive.

 Game - Mix of tactics and action, trying to focus on puzzle solving strategy.
 Like the graphic novels, have lots of war torn, abandoned, modern cities to traverse carefully, favouring night.
 Use of technology, including power suits.
 Mixed with slice of life story lines.
 The end game becomes a fight against verious, strong dinosaurs which are relentless.
 You have to find points of safety, such as well protected buildings, and attempt to reach a military base in the mountains.